TRANSLATION PROJECTS: Eligibility

-Eligibility is determined by the Arts Endowment based on your complete and properly submitted documentation.
+Eligibility is determined by the NEA based on your complete and properly submitted documentation.
 Your application may not be eligible for panel review if incorrect or insufficient information is provided.
 This includes, but is not limited to: missing or blank attachments; manuscripts that are not typescript; and publications in the "Summary of Applicant Publications/Productions" (Attachment 3) that cannot be verified.
-Our decision on eligibility may not be appealed and is final.
-For more information, see "How to Prepare and Submit an Application."
+Our decision on eligibility cannot be appealed and is final.
+For more information, see "How to Apply"

 You must include one of the following with your application:

 - Written permission from the copyright holder that grants you the right to translate the work specified in your application.
-(We do not require that you secure the right to publish.); or
+Note: We do not require that you secure the right to publish; or

-- Written proof that the copyright holder is not willing to provide the right to translate the work specified in the application but does not object to the translation AND a copy of the Arts Endowment’s “Acknowledgement of Translation” form signed by the copyright holder or their authorized representative; or
+- Written proof that the copyright holder is not willing to provide the right to translate the work specified in the application but does not object to the translation AND a copy of the NEA’s “Acknowledgement of Translation” form (available here) signed by the copyright holder or their authorized representative; or

 For further information, consult the U.S. Department of State’s website which links to a list of Treaties in Force.